-The carrying amounts of financial instruments, including cash and accounts payable, are considered by management to be their estimated fair value.
+The carrying amounts of financial instruments, including cash and accounts payable, are considered by management to be their estimated fair value due to their short term maturities.

 Recent Accounting Pronouncements

 The Company does not expect that the adoption of other recent accounting pronouncements will have a material impact on its financial statements.